codeskyblue/gosuv/README.md

 Go version at least `1.6+`

 ## Installation
+<del>Standalone binary can be download from https://dl.equinox.io/shengxiang/gosuv/stable</del>

-Standalone binary can be download from <https://dl.equinox.io/shengxiang/gosuv/stable>
+Standalone binary can be download from [github releases](https://github.com/codeskyblue/gosuv/releases/latest)

 Or if you have go enviroment, you can also build from source.